siv-2005/Timers-for-arduino/README.md

+This library is quite simple, but mandatory for my others libraries to work properly :)

 First of all, you need to copy the TimersClk folder in your arduino libraries folder

   This library can be used to easily make time events